 It will redirect to your WordPress post URL that looks like shown below

 Important Note: To do this your permalink structure should set to Post Name.
 Thereafter, you can do this by going to Settings » Permalinks and check the Post Name checkbox.
+Where, Permalinks are the permanent URLs of your individual weblog posts, as well as categories and other lists of weblog postings.

 You can do if you had a custom domain on Tumblr.
 If you were using the tumblr.com subdomain then continue to the next step.